Cotalker/documentation/docs/documentation/automation/surveys/question_exec.md

 :::

 ## Stage Funciton / Coding Guide {#coding-guide}
-In the Stage Function section, you can write or paste your [Custom Code Question function](#function) into the editor box and set the necessary [parameters](#parameters) for it to work.
+In the Stage Function section, you can write or paste your [Question Code function](#function) into the editor box and set the necessary [parameters](#parameters) for it to work.

 <img alt="automation tab" className="img_sizing_small item shadow--md" src={useBaseUrl('img/automation_question_exec_01a.png')} />
 <br/>